Demolished public housing projects in Atlanta: State Capitol Homes (1941-2003)

-Carver Homes
+Carver Community (1953–2000)

-The George Washington Carver Homes project in southeast Atlanta was finished on February 17, 1953, costing $8.6 million and consisting of 990 units for African-Americans.
-The project was located near Joyland, an amusement park for black Atlantans.
-The project was demolished and was partially replaced with the Villages at Carver.
-It is currently undergoing further revitalization by the AHA.
+The Carver Community housing project (aka "Carver Homes") in southeast Atlanta was finished on February 17, 1953, costing $8.6 million and consisting of 990 units for African-Americans.
+Named for George Washington Carver, the project was located near Joyland, an amusement park for Black Atlanta residents.
+The project was demolished in 2000 and was partially replaced with the Villages at Carver.

-Eagan Homes
+John J. Eagan Homes

-John Eagan Homes was a 677-unit complex built in 1941 for black families.
+John J. Eagan Homes, also known as Eagan Homes, as a 677-unit complex built in 1941 for black families.
 It cost $2 million to build and was located in Vine City.
 The complex was torn down in the 2000s and replaced by Magnolia Park.

 East Lake Meadows

-The East Lake Meadows project, 654 units built in 1971, was one of the most infamous of all of Atlanta's public housing.
+The East Lake Meadows public housing project was a 654 unit community built in 1971 and was one of the most infamous of all of Atlanta's public housing.
 At the time the nation's largest turnkey project, East Lake Meadows was immediately plagued by maintenance problems due to poor construction.
 Crime rates soared, and reporter Bill Seldon for the Atlanta Constitution highlighted the project in a series of articles comparing the high number of killings in Atlanta to Vietnam.
 These articles led to East Lake Meadows gaining the nickname of "Little Vietnam", and helped contribute to the turning of public opinion against public housing.

-In the 1990s, as part of his efforts to revitalize the East Lake neighborhood, developer and philanthropist Tom Cousins began working with the AHA to replace East Lake Meadows with a mixed-income community.
+In the 1990s, as part of his efforts to revitalize the East Lake neighborhood, developer and philanthropist Tom Cousins began working with the Atlanta Housing Authority to replace East Lake Meadows with a mixed-income community.
 This took place in a larger context of tearing down Atlanta's public housing.
 In addition to mixed-income housing units, the redevelopment plan included an education center, a private golf course, and various local amenities.
 Over the course of ten years, East Lake Meadows was demolished and replaced with The Villages at East Lake, the total project costing $172 million.

-Grady Homes
+Henry Grady Homes

-Completed in 1942, Grady Homes originally contained 495 units for black families.
+Completed in 1942, Henry Grady Homes (aka "Grady Homes") originally contained 495 units for black families.
 Located in the Sweet Auburn neighborhood, it was demolished and replaced with the Auburn Pointe mixed-income community.

-Harris Homes
+Joel Chandler Harris Homes

-Built in 1957, this 510 unit housing site was created to mark the racial divide between white and black Atlanta.
-However, its proximity to an African-American neighborhood meant few whites chose to live there, and it was mostly vacant until desegregation.
+Built in 1957, Joel Chandler Harris Homes (aka "Harris Homes") was a 510 unit housing site and the last project built that was intended for white residents before the housing projects were integrated after passage of the federal Civil Rights Act in 1964.
 It was replaced by Ashley Collegetown.
 The adjacent John O. Chiles Senior Residence Building was renovated.